Skyscanner/backpack-ios/UNRELEASED.md

 # Unreleased
 > Place your changes below this line.

+**Added**
+- Backpack/HorizontalNavigation:
+  - Added alternate appearance option for using over dark backgrounds in light mode.

 **Fixed:**
 - Backpack/Color:
   - Dynamic colours are now defined using pre-defined Backpack colour properties.